Undergraduate Course: Earth Science Fundamentals for Geophysicists (EASC08022)

 |Summary||THIS COURSE IS AVAILABLE FOR SECOND YEAR DIRECT ENTRY GEOPHYSICS STUDENTS ONLY

-This course takes the most essential material from the Earth Dynamics and Introduction to Geophysics courses, compulsory courses for those on the 4 year undergraduate geophysics degrees, sufficient to allow students to take Global Tectonics and the Rock Cycle, Physics of the Earth, and Structural Geology, in later years, and hence courses for which they are pre-requisites.
+This course takes the most essential material from the Earth Dynamics and Introduction to Geophysics courses, compulsory courses for those on the 4 year undergraduate geophysics degrees, sufficient to allow students to take Global Tectonics and the Rock Cycle, Physics of the Earth, and Structural Analysis of Rocks and Regions, subsequently, and hence courses for which they are pre-requisites.

 Earth formation, composition and age: 1 lecture

-Seismology (including earthquakes) and internal structure: 3 lectures
+Seismology (including earthquakes) and Earth┐s internal structure: 4 lectures

 Gravity: 2 lectures

 Igneous and metamorphic rocks and processes: 3 lectures

 Deformation (faulting and folding, stress and strain): 1 lecture